Innovations in methodology

 The Centre for the Evaluation of Complexity across the Nexus (CECAN) develops and promotes complexity sensitive approaches and methods for policy evaluation in Nexus (food, water, energy and the environment) areas.
 It brings together social scientists, policy makers and policy analysts to help to improve policy evaluation in government, the third sector and business.
 Alex Penn’s and Peter Barbrook-Johnson’s work on Participatory Systems Mapping for helping groups of stakeholders develop simple causal maps of issues using collaborative web-based software has led to intense collaboration with the UK’s Department for Food, Environment and Rural Affairs (Defra) on agri-food-water interdependencies.
 Corinna Elsenbroich’s expertise is in methods and method combinations for new approaches to applied policy problems.
 She has worked on developing new methods for the National Risk Assessment with the Cabinet Office.
 Jack Newman’s research looks at causal factors of productivity differences across regions of the UK.
 Martha Bickett’s research activity focuses on sustainable resource use and the circular economy.
 Maria Xenitidou works on informed consent and ethical principles in the context of ‘Smart Homes’.

 CECAN collaborates with a range of government departments (e.g. Defra, Beis, Cabinet Office), arms length bodies (e.g. Environment Agency, Food Standards Agency) and national organisations (e.g. UK Evaluation Society).

 CECAN and CRESS run a range of short training courses on complexity social science methods aimed at professionals and researchers.

 Work in this area focuses on the use of qualitative data analysis software.
-Researchers also work on micro-ethnography, walking interviews and digital methods.
+Researchers also work on micro-ethnography, walking interviews and a range of innovative and digital methods.

 The Computer Assisted Qualitative Data Analysis (CAQDAS) Networking Project was formally established in 1994 and provides information, advice, training and support for anyone undertaking qualitative or mixed methods analysis using dedicated qualitative software packages.
 The team runs a series of popular face-to-face and online training courses.